gopuman/SHRUG/README.md

 >>> input_pks = anonalgos.read_from("/path/to/pcap/tcpdump/file")
 ```

-- Use one of the 6 anonymization algorithms on the packet capture stored in the previous step, and store the anonymized packets.
+- Use one of the six anonymization algorithms on the packet capture stored in the previous step, and store the anonymized packets.
 ```
 >>> anonalgos.randomizer(input_pks)
 >>> anonalgos.write_to("/path/to/anonymized/packets/.pcap/.tcpdump")
 ```

-- NOTE: The truncation and reverse truncation algorithms require a second parameter i.e., number of bits to be truncated.
+- NOTE: The truncation and reverse truncation algorithms require a second parameter, i.e., the number of bits to be truncated.
 ```
 >>> anonalgos.truncation(input_pks, 12)
 ```